30 Mayıs 2009

 21 Mayıs 2009

+If you are well versed enough in the Turkish language to follow the Turkish media (and also happen to have the stomach for it), I strongly recommend reading Milli Gazete.
 The daily newspaper of Milli Görüş, the Islamist movement of Necmeddin Erbakan, which is currently represented by the marginal Saadet, or Felicity, Party, Milli Gazete acts almost like a party organ.
 It often tries to convince its readers that the 82-year-old Erbakan’s victory over the forces of "global Zionism" is imminent.
 The writers of Milli Gazete dislike two groups in Turkey.
 The first, as you can guess, is the hard-line secularists.
 The second group, which you might not guess right away, is what the hard-line secularists themselves most despise: the "moderate Islamists," such as the incumbent Justice and Development Party, or AKP, and Islamic individuals or groups with "modernist" attitudes.
 For Milli Gazete, these misguided Muslims are the enemies within who dilute the Islamic cause and make it subservient to the demands of the Western infidels.

 Reform or reinterpretation?